s311354/Sphinx-Python-Practice/doc/source/note.rst

     >>> sorted(d.items())
     [('blue', [2, 4]), ('red', [1]), ('yellow', [1, 3])]

+Note:

++ Using a defaultdict to handle missing keys can be faster than using dict.setdefault().

 See the `Python defaultdict object page <https://docs.python.org/3.7/library/collections.html?highlight=collections%20defaultdict#defaultdict-objects>`_ for more info.

 Counter objects